Bananattack/nesrpg/readme.markdown

 -----------------
 The software which I have written is released under the terms of a permissive zlib license, which is described below.
 These terms may be revised.

 **Note: All software that I have written, I release under the terms of the following license.
-However, artwork, music and scenarios are under different licensing terms (see Scenario License).**
+However, artwork, music and scenarios are under different licensing terms (see Scenario License).
+Yes, any data that is scenario-related within the software, I release under a separate license.**

     Copyright (c) 2010 Andrew G. Crowell